Ruxton/master-link/master-link/readme.txt

 Create links that link to multiple storefronts.
 Great for music or software that is sold on many digital storefronts

 == Description ==
+Create links that link to multiple storefronts.
+Great for music or software that is sold on many digital storefronts.

+If you enter a UPC barcode, Master Link will search iTunes, Apple Music, Spotify & Deezer for the UPC and update the information for those services.

 == Installation ==